 There are formalities to be followed when creating Lasting Powers of Attorney.
 They must be signed by you and your Attorney and witnessed in a particular order.
 In addition someone else must certify that you understand the nature and scope of the Lasting Power of Attorney.
 As well as you have not been unduly pressured into making the power.
 Our team can advise you on matters to consider and additional powers or instructions to include.
 Which often requires specialist wording, depending on your particular circumstances and wishes.

 Existing Enduring Powers of Attorney made before 1 October 2007 will continue to be valid.
 They will only apply to your property and affairs.
 If you wish someone to be able to make decisions regarding your health treatment, welfare matters and even being cared for at home or in residential care, you will need to make a Health & Welfare Lasting Power of Attorney.

-Please telephone the following contact numbers to arrange an appointment if you would like to talk to one of our East Sussex solicitors:
+Please telephone the following contact numbers to arrange an appointment if you would like to talk about setting up Powers of Attorney with one of our East Sussex solicitors.
+With offices in Eastbourne, Hailsham, Polegate and Meads, we also work with customers in Battle, Bexhill, Hastings, Heathfield, Uckfield & Seaford, to create lasting Powers of Attorney.

 Eastbourne 01323 727321